 It’s a sunny day outside, you’re cruising around in your car, your wallet’s full of money, you’re living the good life.
 But you quickly realize that your gas light is on… 5 minutes later you’re at a gas station, crying, as your wallet falls victim to high gas prices.
 I should know, this has happened to me.
 (Well… all except the crying part… okay, maybe I cried a little).
 As gas prices are creeping up to an average of $4.00 a gallon, you want to get the most use out of what you’re paying for.
-Here are some ways that can help you make fewer visits to maintain fuel efficiency and avoid the dreaded gas pump as much as possible.
+Here are ACCC’s tips to help you make fewer visits to maintain fuel efficiency and avoid the dreaded gas pump as much as possible.
 We hope this helps you stay on budget.

 Tips to Maintain Your Vehicle’s Fuel Efficiency